Rolando Aarons

-Rolando Aarons (born 16 November 1995) is a Jamaican professional footballer who plays as a winger for Championship club Huddersfield Town and the Jamaica national team.
-He has had previous loan spells with Hellas Verona in Italy, Slovan Liberec in the Czech Republic and Scottish club Motherwell, and in England with Sheffield Wednesday and Wycombe Wanderers.
+Rolando Aarons (born 16 November 1995) is a professional footballer who plays as a winger for National League club Morecambe.
+Born in Jamaica, he has previously represented England at youth international level.

+He has had previous spells with Hellas Verona in Italy, Slovan Liberec in the Czech Republic, Scottish club Motherwell, Slovenian side Celje, and in England with Newcastle United, Huddersfield Town, Sheffield Wednesday and Wycombe Wanderers.

 Club career

 Newcastle United

 Aarons joined Newcastle United in 2012 after being released by his home town club Bristol City.
 He made his reserve team debut on 8 February 2013 against Stoke City and scored in his second reserve game against Crystal Palace 17 days later.

 Aarons travelled with the Newcastle squad to their game against Fulham.
 He was not included in the matchday squad as the Magpies lost 1–0.
 Reserves teammate Ľubomír Šatka also travelled with the squad for the first time.

 On 1 April 2014, Aarons signed a professional contract with Newcastle United.